-(a) [D] On a pro forma basis for our offerings and the recent and proposed transactions we describe in this prospectus, the restricted group under our high yield debt instruments would have cash and cash equivalents, total long-term debt, redeemable preferred stock, total stockholders' equity and total capitalization of \$149.2 million, \$623.6 million, \$201.1 million, \$1,491.6 million, and \$2,316.2 million, respectively.
+(a) On a pro forma basis for our offerings and the recent and proposed transactions we describe in this prospectus, the restricted group, which is made up of CCIC and its subsidiaries that are restricted by the covenants in our high yield debt instruments, would have cash and cash equivalents, total long-term debt, redeemable preferred stock, total stockholders' equity and total capitalization of \$150.7 million, \$655.3 million, \$201.1 million, \$1,462.4 million, and \$2,318.7 million, respectively.
 See "Unaudited Pro Forma Condensed Consolidated Financial Statements--Notes to Unaudited Pro Forma Condensed Consolidated Balance Sheet".

 (b) As of March 1, 1999 Crown Communication had unused borrowing availability under its senior credit facility of approximately \$54.0 million, and Castle Transmission had approximately (Pounds)24.0 million (\$39.9 million) of unused borrowing availability under its credit facility.
 See "Description of Certain Indebtedness".
 UNAUDITED PRO FORMA CONDENSED CONSOLIDATED FINANCIAL STATEMENTS